Guiding couples as they navigate the transition to parenthood.

 It was this powerful, deeply personal experience that changed my entire concept of birth.
 It also kindled the beginning of a undeniable calling.
 I became drawn to support other women to achieve their innate potential through birth; however they personally defined that.

 As a doula, my intentions are to help women birth with a deep, personal sense of satisfaction – not with a particular caregiver, in a certain setting or in a particular way.
-For each woman this sense of fulfillment is unique.
+For each woman this sense of fulfilment is unique.
 As is every labour and birth journey, and my role amongst it.
 What women value and what they feel is right for them helps shape our work together.
 From this, I provide guidance, education, ideas, respect and support.
 The journey is just as exciting as the destination!

 “We found you to be the one person, during our whole pregnancy, that provided the most guidance and continuity of care.
 We were so impressed with the way you carried yourself, explained the process and also how you associated with the medical staff during the labour.”